inigo-irigaray/DQN-Navigation/README.md

 # DQN-Navigation

 <p align=justify> This project is the first among three of Udacity's Deep Reinforcement Learning Nanodegree and aims to show the power of Q-Learning to solve complex environments with discrete action spaces.
-In particular, I implemented a version of Rainbow DQN that I learned from the nanodegree, the textbook Deep Reinforcement Learning Hands-On and research papers from the reinforcement leanring literature.</p>
+In particular, I implemented a version of Rainbow DQN that I learned from the nanodegree, the textbook Deep Reinforcement Learning Hands-On and research papers from the reinforcement learning literature.</p>

 ## Environment